Is tide turning for London's prodigal plutocrats?

 BOND STREET

-But even in London, a favourite playground and choice residence for the world's plutocrats, the free-spending elite is narrowing and becoming more cautious, according to those trying to part them from their cash.
+But even in London, a favorite playground and choice residence for the world's plutocrats, the free-spending elite is narrowing and becoming more cautious, according to those trying to part them from their cash.

 British shoppers at luxury bag retailer Anya Hindmarch are more apprehensive about spending than they were before the recession and are mostly buying small products like leather goods or discounted goods, sales consultant Diana Estrada said.